Pablo Carreño Busta: 2019: Fourth ATP title and Davis Cup champion

 Carreño Busta opened his 2019 season at the Auckland Open, facing David Ferrer, who retired just two games into the match.
 He was then defeated in a close three set match against Jan-Lennard Struff.

 At the Australian Open, Carreño Busta was seeded 23rd.
 He defeated Luca Vanni, Ilya Ivashka, and 12th seed Fabio Fognini to reach the fourth round, where he faced Kei Nishikori.
 Carreño Busta narrowly won the first two sets before losing a close third set tiebreak.
-Nishikori took the fourth, and the fifth eventually proceeded to a tiebreaker.
-Carreño Busta led the tiebreak until 8–5, when a late call from a linesperson sparked an argument between Carreño Busta and the umpire.
+Nishikori took the fourth, and the fifth eventually proceeded to a tiebreaker where Carreño Busta led the tiebreak until 8–5, when a late call from a linesperson sparked an argument between Carreño Busta and the umpire.
 Ultimately, Nishikori was awarded the point, and went on to win the next four points, winning the tiebreak 10–8.
 The match had lasted over five hours.
-After the match, Carreño Busta refused to shake the umpire's hand, and threw his bag onto the court before leaving the stadium amidst a booing crowd.
-In a post-match conference, he apologized for his outburst.
+After the match, Carreño Busta refused to shake the umpire's hand, and threw his bag onto the court before leaving the stadium amidst a booing crowd, but in a post-match conference, he apologized for his outburst.

 After missing much of the rest of the season due to injury, Carreño Busta won his fourth ATP title at the Chengdu Open beating Denis Shapovalov in the semifinal and Alexander Bublik in the final.
 He was also part of the Spain team that won the 2019 Davis Cup.

-2020: Inaugural ATP Cup finalist, second US Open semis, French Open quarters
+2020: Inaugural ATP Cup finalist, US semifinal & French Open quarterfinal

 Carreño Busta's first major of the year was the Australian Open, where he lost his third round match to top-seeded Rafael Nadal.

-Then much of the 2020 season was interrupted by the COVID-19 pandemic.
+Much of the 2020 season was interrupted by the COVID-19 pandemic.

 Carreño Busta's season resumed at the 2020 US Open, where he defeated Yasutaka Uchiyama in five sets in the first round, then Mitchell Krueger and Ričardas Berankis in straight sets.
 In the fourth round, he faced world No. 1 Novak Djokovic, who was unbeaten in 2020 before then.
 Carreño Busta was up a break, 6–5 in the first set, when Djokovic unintentionally hit a lineswoman in the throat with a ball.
 This defaulted Djokovic from the tournament, advancing Carreño Busta to the quarterfinals, where he defeated 12th seed Denis Shapovalov in five sets.
 He then lost to fifth seed Alexander Zverev in five sets in the semifinals despite being two sets up.

 At the French Open, Carreño Busta was seeded 17th and reached the quarterfinals after victories against 10th seed Roberto Bautista Agut and Daniel Altmaier.
 In a rematch of the US Open, he faced Djokovic, to whom he lost in four sets.